 The gate, in addition to being the main entrance to Xanthos, was the starting point of a sacred road leading to Letoon, the site of the most important sanctuary of Lycia.
 The Nereid Monument was located very near the gate.

-In 1839 British archaeologist Sir Charles Fellows published A Journal written during an Excursion in Asia Minor, an account of his explorations of the River Xanthos valley where he discovered the ruins of ancient cities: Patara at the mouth of the river, Xanthos on a hill nine miles inland and Tlos in the upper valley.
+In 1839 British archaeologist Sir Charles Fellows published A Journal written during an Excursion in Asia Minor in 1838, an account of his explorations of the River Xanthos valley where he discovered the ruins of Xanthos and Tlos.
+In 1840 he returned to Lycia and wrote again about his findings at Xanthos.

-Fellow's book attracted the attention of the British Government and of the British Museum; the Sultan was asked permission to ship to England a certain number of works of art found in Xanthos and Patara.
+Fellow's books attracted the attention of the British Government and of the British Museum; the Sultan was asked permission to ship to England some of the works of art of Xanthos.
 In 1842 a tomb shaped in the form of a small Ionic temple was carried away and reconstructed in the British Museum.
 It was decorated with statues of the Nereids (sea nymphs who helped sailors).